 Eimear Cotter was appointed in 2017 as Director of the EPA initially with responsibility for the Office of Environmental Sustainability.
 She is currently Director of the Office of Evidence and Assessment.

 Eimear has a wide range of experience in environmental protection, climate change, sustainable energy and sustainability.
 She previously worked in the EPA and Sustainable Energy Authority of Ireland.
 Eimear holds a BA (Mod) in chemistry from Trinity College Dublin, a PhD in atmospheric chemistry from Oxford University and an MBA from UCD Michael Smurfit Graduate Business School.
-She is a 2019 Eisenhower Fellow and a Board member on the National Statistics Board.
+She is a 2019 Eisenhower Fellow.

 Read about the Office of Evidence and Assessment

 Tom Ryan was appointed in August 2018 as a Director of the EPA with responsibility for the Office of Environmental Enforcement.
 Prior to being appointed Director Tom served as a Programme Manager with the EPA, as Director of Radiation Protection Regulation with the Radiological Protection Institute of Ireland (RPII) and also worked with the European Commission based in Luxembourg.
 Tom holds a BSc and PhD in experimental physics from UCD, an MSc in management practice from TCD, an LLM from the Sutherland School of Law, (UCD) and is a Chartered Director.

 Read about the Office of Environmental Enforcement